dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

 node --version
 ```

-## Prior installations of dfx
+### Prior installations of dfx

 If you have previously created IC dapps before February 2022, you may need to do a clean install.
 You can delete SDK and associated profiles and re-install it.
 Follow the instructions here: [Install, upgrade, or remove software](../developers-guide/install-upgrade-remove).

 ## 4. Acquiring cycles to deploy on-chain (5 min)

-Add cycles to your account to deploy dapp on-chain.

-### 4.1 Cycles: an Introduction

-In order to run on-chain, IC dapps require cycles to pay for compute and storage.
+In order to run on-chain, IC dapps require cycles to pay for computation and storage.
 This means that the developer needs to acquire cycles and fill their canister with them.
 Cycles are created from ICP tokens.

 This flow may be surprising to people familiar with Web2 software where they can add a credit card to a hosting provider, deploy their apps, and get charged later.
 In Web3, blockchains require their smart contracts consume **something** (whether it is Ethereum’s gas or the IC’s cycles).
 The next steps will likely be familiar to those in crypto or blockchain, who grow used to the first step of deploying a dapp being "go get tokens."